ministryofjustice/worm/README.md

 via SSH - `git clone git@github.com:ministryofjustice/worm.git` or GH - `gh repo clone ministryofjustice/worm`.

-Step 2: `cd` into this repository's root directory on your local machine.
+Step 2: `cd` into this repository's root directory on your local machine and run the following commands.

-Step 3: Install WORM via Composer
-Run `composer install`.
-This will create the required vendor folder.
+Step 3: Run `composer install`.
+This will install WORM and create the required vendor folder.

-Step 4: Install WORM globally on your machine
+Step 4: Run `make install`.
+This will install WORM globally on your machine.
-Run `make install` which compiles the app into a binary and system links it so that it is available globally on your machine.
+It will compile the WORM app into a binary and system link it so that it is available in any directory you want to run `worm`.
 You will be prompted to enter your Mac OS password so the system links can be established.
 You will also need to have `AWS`, `kubectl`, `cloud-platform` and `php` installed on your command line.

-If successfull, you should be able to run `worm` in your terminal window and it load the worm command options.
+If successfull, you should be able to run `worm` in your terminal window and see it load the worm command options.

-Step 5: Setup your AWS profiles
-Run `worm create:profiles` in each namespace.
+Step 5: Run `worm create:profiles`.
 This creates a standard and unique set of aws profiles in your computer's root directory in the `.aws` folder.
+Make sure to run this in each kubernetes namespace.
+To change namespace you need to be authenticated to the CloudPlatform already and have the program `kubens` installed.
+Then you can run `kubens <namespace>` to swap around to your desired namespace.

 ## Quick guide